Frequently Asked Questions

 How should I scan images for print?

 As a general rule, all images should be at 300 dpi (dots per inch).
 If your job is 4-color process (full color), they should be 400 dpi.
+Digital images should be saved as CMYK when possible.
 Your image, if scanned, should be at the size it will be printed (i.e. 2x3 photo: scan at 200% for 4x6 print).
 Images downloaded from the Internet, or photos/graphics used specifically for the web, will not print well because they are generally saved at 72 dpi (very low resolution).

 How should I supply graphic files?